x4d3/blog/_posts/2021-03-22-piano-samples.md

 title: Piano Samples
 subtitle: Piano samples found in modern music
 category: Music
+description: A collection of piano-driven tracks that sample or reinterpret classical pieces, bridging modern music and timeless compositions.
 ---

 ## Blonde Redhead - For the Damaged Coda